YannBourgeois/Scripts_Genome_assembly_Tgraeca/README.md

 **MitoZ**
 https://github.com/linzhi2013/MitoZ

 You can install most of them through anaconda/mamba, by creating an environment.
+Below is an example for ntJoin:

 ```
 conda create --name ntjoin